Virendranath Chattopadhyaya

-He went to Moscow in 1920 to develop support by the Communists for the Indian movement, including among Asians in Moscow who were working on revolutionary movements.
-He joined the German Communist Party (KPD).
+He went to Moscow in 1920 to develop support by the communists for the Indian movement, including among Asians in Moscow who were working on revolutionary movements.
+He joined the Communist Party of Germany (KPD).
 He lived in Moscow for several years in the 1930s.
 Arrested in July 1937 in the Great Purge, Chatto was executed on 2 September 1937.
 He was the brother of prominent political activist and poet Sarojini Naidu.

 Early life

 His childhood nickname was Binnie or Biren.
-Virendranath was the eldest son (the second of eight children) of Dr. Aghorenath Chattopadhyaya (Chatterjee), a scientist-philosopher and educationist who was an ex-principal and professor of science at the Nizam College, and his wife Barada Sundari Devi, a poet and singer in a Bengali Brahmin family settled in Hyderabad.
+Virendranath was the eldest son (the second of eight children) of Dr. Aghorenath Chattopadhyay, a scientist-philosopher and educationist who was an ex-principal and professor of science at the Nizam College, and his wife Barada Sundari Devi, a poet and singer in a Bengali Brahmin family settled in Hyderabad.
 Their children Sarojini Naidu and Harindranath Chattopadhyay became well-known poets and parliamentarians.
-Their daughter Mrinalini (Gannu) became a Nationalist activist and introduced Virendranath to many of her circle in Kolkata (Calcutta).
+Their daughter Mrinalini (Gannu) became a nationalist activist and introduced Virendranath to many of her circle in Calcutta.
 A younger son Marin became involved with Virendranath in political activism.

 Chattopadhyaya received a secular and liberal education.
-He was a polyglot and was fluent in the Indian languages Telugu, Tamil, Bengali, Urdu, Persian, Hindi, as well as English; later he was to learn French, Italian, German, Dutch, Russian and the Scandinavian languages as well.
-He matriculated in the University of Madras and received an undergraduate degree in Arts from the University of Calcutta.
-In Kolkata, through his sister Gannu (Mrinalini), already known as an advanced Nationalist, Virendranath was introduced to Bejoy Chandra Chatterjee, a barrister and extremist.
+He was a polyglot and was fluent in the Indian languages Telugu, Tamil, Bengali, Urdu, Persian, Hindi, as well as English; later he was to learn French, Italian, German, Dutch, Russian, and the Scandinavian languages as well.
+He matriculated in the University of Madras and received an undergraduate degree in arts from the University of Calcutta.
+In Calcutta, through his sister Gannu (Mrinalini), already known as an advanced Nationalist, Virendranath was introduced to Bejoy Chandra Chatterjee, a barrister and extremist.
 Chatto met Sri Aurobindo's family, especially his cousins, Kumudini and Sukumar Mitra; the former was editor of the seditious magazine Suprabhat.
 For years afterwards, Chattopadhyaya maintained contact with all of them.